Ex Machina (film): Plot

-Caleb Smith, a programmer at the search engine company Blue Book, wins an office contest for a one-week visit to the luxurious, isolated home of the CEO, Nathan Bateman.
-Nathan lives there with an unspeaking servant named Kyoko, who, according to Nathan, does not understand English.
+Caleb Smith, a programmer at the search engine company Blue Book, wins an office contest for a one-week visit to the luxurious, isolated home of CEO Nathan Bateman.
+Nathan lives there with an unspeaking female servant, Kyoko, who he claims does not understand English.

-After Caleb reluctantly signs a non-disclosure agreement, Nathan reveals that he has built a humanoid robot named Ava with artificial intelligence.
-She has already passed a simple Turing test, and he wants Caleb to judge whether she is genuinely capable of thought and consciousness as well as whether he can relate to Ava despite knowing she is artificial.
+After reluctantly signing a non-disclosure agreement, Caleb learns that Nathan has built a humanoid robot named Ava with artificial intelligence.
+Having already passed a simple Turing test, Ava is intended to be assessed by Caleb for genuine thought and consciousness, including whether he can relate to her despite knowing she is artificial.

 Ava has a robotic body with the physical form and face of a woman and is confined to her apartment.
-During their conversations, Caleb grows close to her, and she expresses a desire to experience the outside world and a romantic interest in him, which Caleb begins to reciprocate.

-Ava can trigger power outages that temporarily shut down the surveillance system that Nathan uses to monitor their interactions, allowing them to speak privately.
-The outages also trigger the building's security system, locking all the doors.
-During one outage, Ava tells Caleb that Nathan is a liar who cannot be trusted.
+Caleb becomes close to her during their conversations.
+She expresses a desire to experience the outside world and develops a romantic interest in him, which he begins to reciprocate.
+Ava can trigger power outages that disable Nathan's surveillance system, allowing her to speak privately with Caleb, though the outages also activate the building's security system and lock the doors.
+During one such outage, she warns Caleb that Nathan is a liar who cannot be trusted.

-Caleb grows uncomfortable with Nathan's narcissism, excessive drinking, and crude behavior toward Kyoko and Ava.
-He learns that Nathan intends to upgrade Ava after Caleb's test, wiping her memory circuits and in effect "killing" her current personality in the process.

-After encouraging Nathan to drink until he passes out, Caleb steals his security card to access his room and computer.
-He alters some of Nathan's code and discovers footage of Nathan interacting with previous android women who were also held captive.
-Kyoko reveals to him that she too is an android by peeling off parts of her skin.
-Caleb later cuts open his own arm to determine if he himself is an android.
+Disturbed by Nathan's narcissism, excessive drinking and crude treatment of Kyoko and Ava, Caleb discovers that Nathan intends to upgrade Ava after the test, wiping her memory and effectively "killing" her existing personality.
+Caleb gets Nathan drunk, steals his security card and accesses his room and computer.
+He discovers footage of Nathan with previous android women who were also held captive.
+Kyoko then reveals that she is a gynoid by peeling off parts of her skin, prompting Caleb to cut his own arm to determine whether he is an android.